Matthewsnow35/Contact_Book/README.md

 6. **Exit the Application:**

    Select the option 6.
 Exit.
 The program will save all contacts to the contacts.txt file and exit.

+## Documentation
+Description
+This project uses Markdown for documentation.
+Markdown is a lightweight markup language that is easy to write and read.
+The README.md file serves as the main documentation, providing an overview of the project, instructions for installation and usage, and additional resources.

+Additional Resources
+Markdown Guide
+Python Documentation

+## Contact and Collaboration
+If you have any questions, suggestions, or would like to collaborate, feel free to contact me:

+Email: Matthewsnow35@gmail.com
+GitHub: Matthewsnow35
+I welcome contributions!
+If you'd like to contribute, please fork the repository and submit a pull request with your changes.